 - Signals of need or urgency

-The closer the profile is to your ideal client, the more relevant it is to activate.
+The closer the profile to your ideal client, the more it’s worth acting on quickly.

 Targeting effectively to acquire new clients